Alcoholic Hepatitis Treatment & Management

 Oral intake vs parenteral/enteral hyperalimentation

 Some studies have suggested that improved energy and protein intake may improve the survival rate in patients with severe alcoholic hepatitis.
 However, complications associated with parenteral hyperalimentation (eg, sepsis, hemothorax) or enteral hyperalimentation (eg, aspiration pneumonia) may outweigh the benefits of these approaches.
 Thus, if patients are able to take food orally, this is the route of choice, and formal nutritional support can be reserved for those instances in which patients are unable to ingest enough by mouth to meet their needs.
 Energy (caloric) intake should be carefully measured to ensure adequate consumption.
-Use of nutritional supplements and appetite stimulants may be appropriate.
+The use of nutritional supplements and appetite stimulants may be appropriate.

 The 2010 AASLD ALD guideline states that patients with advanced disease should receive aggressive enteral nutritional therapy.[2]
 Patients with mild to moderate alcoholic hepatitis (Maddrey discriminant function [MDF] score < 32, no liver encephalopathy) that improves during the first week of hospitalization (ie, lower serum bilirubin level or decreased MDF) and who are treated with nutritional therapy and abstinence will probably neither need nor benefit from other interventions, but these individuals should be monitored closely.[2]